bkromhout/realm-recyclerview-lite/README.md

 Other than the last one, these attributes are all you need to set if you want to have fast scrolling functionality.

-To have the fast scroller show a bubble (akin to the stock Android Contacts app), you need to both set that last one to `true` as well as have your adapter override the `getFastScrollBubbleText(int)` method.
-Here's how the [`ItemAdapter` class][ItemAdapter Class] does it:
+To have the fast scroller show a bubble (akin to the stock Android Contacts app), you need to both set that last one to `true` as well as have some class implement the [`BubbleTextProvider` interface][BubbleTextProvider Class], which defines one method, `getFastScrollBubbleText`.
+That method provides the position of the item in the adapter and expects the text which should be shown in the bubble in return.

+In the sample application, I've chosen to have my [`ItemAdapter` class][ItemAdapter Class] implement this method like so:
 ```java
 @Override
 public String getFastScrollBubbleText(int position) {